 (6) VGA in port.
 This VGA signal comes from your computer (PC or Mac compatible).

 (1)(2)(3)(4) Up, Down, Left, Right (respectively) adjust the picture position on your TV

 (5) Menu - On screen menu for further adjustments

 (6) Zoom - press once to magnify, press twice to return

 How This Adapter Works

 Setting up this adapter takes less than a minute with zero software or driver installations.
-Simply connect your computer's VGA port to the adapter using the included VGA cable, and connect the yellow RCA composite port on the adapter to your TV with the included RCA cable (this converter also comes with an S-Video cable if you prefer that port).
+Just connect your computer's VGA port to the adapter using the included VGA cable, and connect the yellow RCA composite port on the adapter to your TV with the included RCA cable (an S-Video cable is also included if you prefer that port).
 The converter sits near your PC and gets its power from your PC's USB port through an included USB-to-5V-power-tip cable.
-This converter takes advantage of the power current coming from your PC so as not to require an additional power outlet.
+This saves you from having to take up a power outlet.
 You can use your PC speakers, or you can get a 3.5mm to RCA audio cable to run sound to your TV.

-You might be wondering why you need an active converter such as this box as opposed to a simple passive VGA to composite cable.
+You might be wondering why you can't just use a simple passive VGA to composite cable.
 The answer is that VGA and composite video are two completely different formats requiring the use of an active conversion.
 This means that the picture that comes out of the converter is going to be slightly different than the picture that came in.
 See this detailed article that includes screenshots and comparisons for this converter.